rdesktop/rdesktop/.github/ISSUE_TEMPLATE/feature-suggestion.md

 ---
-name: FEATURE SUGGESTION
+name: Feature Suggestion
-about: Suggest an idea for rdesktop
+about: Suggest a feature for rdesktop
 title: "[FS]"
 labels: ''
 assignees: ''